AndrejSemr/DeliciousFood/README.md

 # DeliciousFood
-Snall training on the basics of VUE.js
+Small training on the basics of VUE.js